Maximum Reach, Minimum Risk: How To Build Your Global Accessibility Strategy (2021 Update)

 The explosion of web accessibility lawsuits has grabbed plenty of headlines in the United States.
 But if you also operate beyond American shores, you face a second set of digital accessibility challenges.
 You need to meet the requirements of every country where you conduct online business.
+Here’s what you need to know to navigate your way through the global accessibility landscape, and to ensure you achieve compliance and maximize your online reach.

 Most leading world economies have signed up to the United Nations Convention on the Rights of Disabled Persons (UNCRDP).
 This requires them to take steps to ensure equal access for people with disabilities to online services.
 In practice, though, individual countries have adopted different laws, enforcement strategies and varying penalties for non-compliance.